JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 podinfo-workload2   ClusterIP   100.68.52.124    <none>        9898/TCP,9999/TCP   7s
 ```

-Technically you've now completed the task of sharing a service between clusters with linkerd on Tanzu Kubernetes Grid.
+Technically you've now completed the task of sharing a service between clusters with Linkerd on Tanzu Kubernetes Grid.
 That being said we still don't have any cool demos to show off so lets keep going.

 You can move on to the next section where we split traffic.
 If you'd like some more detailed tests checkout [this](https://linkerd.io/2/tasks/multicluster/#exporting-the-services) section of the docs or to see a walkthrough of validating TLS look [here](https://linkerd.io/2/tasks/multicluster/#security).